Women's suffrage: Explanations for suffrage extensions

 Scholars have proposed different theories for variations in the timing of women's suffrage across countries.
 These explanations include the activism of social movements, cultural diffusion and normative change, the electoral calculations of political parties, and the occurrence of major wars.
 According to Adam Przeworski, women's suffrage tends to be extended in the aftermath of major wars.

-Impact of women's suffrage
+Impact

 Scholars have linked women's suffrage to subsequent economic growth, the rise of the welfare state, and less interstate conflict.